samos570/samos570.github.io/_posts/2018-07-09-learning-like-putty.markdown

 and a big enough neural network, it could in principle learn to recognize faces better and faster than a human brain.

-Here's a [example][celebrity faces] where some researches trained a neural network to learn the manifold of celebrity faces.
+Here's an [example][celebrity faces] where some researches trained a neural network to learn the manifold of celebrity faces.
 Then, since any point in that space should correspond to a celebrity-like face, they can generate new faces of non-real celebrities by picking random  points in that space!